ryan-ccccc/ryan-c/ArduinoProject.md

 ## Project Overview

-For this project, I chose to build on **analog input**.
+For this project, I chose to build on analog input.
 In class, we used a potentiometer to see how an Arduino can read a range of values instead of only HIGH or LOW.
 I wanted to use analog input for something more interactive, so I chose a joystick.

 My final goal was to use a physical joystick connected to an Arduino to control a Snake game on my GitHub website.